 NOAA's LRIT service is operational on both the GOES-East and GOES-West spacecrafts.
-It will be available on the GOES O-P satellites when they are brought into service.
-On the future GOES-R series of satellites, LRIT will transition to a combined HRIT/EMWIN Service.
-Our short range plans include the restoration and expansion of the product suite and adding imagery from other polar and geostationary satellites.
+Our short range plans include the restoration and expansion of the product suite and adding imagery from other polar and geo-stationary satellites.
 NOAA will also concentrate on outreach to the user community and working to expand its LRIT's use.
-NOAA has also concentrated its efforts on upgrading system reliability and monitoring activities.
+NOAA has also concentrated its efforts on upgrading system reliability and upgrading monitoring efforts.